MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/nodejs-virtual-machine-vm/azure-monitor-application-insights-logs.md

 ---
-title: View Virtual machine logs in Azure portal
+title: View virtual machine logs in Azure portal
 description: Learn how to see your logging with Azure Monitor and Application Insights for your Linux virtual machine. ms.topic: how-to ms.date: 01/18/2022 ms.custom: devx-track-js
 ---

-# 6. View Virtual Machine logs
+# 6. View virtual machine logs

 In this section of the tutorial, learn how to see your logging with Azure Monitor and Application Insights.

-## Virtual machine traces with Azure CLI
+## View virtual machine traces with Azure CLI

 Use Azure CLI command, [az monitor app-insights metrics show](/azure/monitor/app-insights/metrics#az-monitor-app-insights-metrics-show), to quickly see important pieces of your logs.
 For example, use the following command to see how many traces are in the logs.